Neutrovertido/JLPT-Flashcard-Cordoba/README.md

 # JLPT N5 Kanji Flashcard Quiz 🎌

-A web-based flashcard-style quiz for practicing all JLPT N5 kanji, featuring a 9-tile answer grid, detailed kanji info, and flexible question/answer modes.
+A web-based flashcard-style quiz for practicing all JLPT N5-N1 kanji and kana, featuring a 9-tile answer grid, detailed kanji info, and flexible question/answer modes.
 Can be compiled into an `.apk` using Cordova.

-**Featuring 103 JLPT N5 Kanji!**
+**Featuring all Kana and over 2000 Kanjis!**

 **Contributions are welcome!**